mmm111mmm/inacityinthefuture/02-bool-compare-if/6-if-statement.md

 The output is:
 ```
 You should take an umbrella.
-This is the end of the weather new.
+This is the end of the weather news.
 ```

 ## What happens if the boolean in `if` statement is `false`?